jembi/openhim-core-js/resources/certs/jwt/README.md

 Firstly, the public key literal can be supplied in the config.

 Second, a file containing the public key in the `pem` format can be placed in the this directory.
-The file name can then be specified to the config.
+The **file name** can then be specified to the config.

+> If you are using a Public Key file, it must be placed in this directory. i.e `openhim-core-js/resources/certs/jwt`

 The config can be supplied to the OpenHIM in the following ways: